Restaurant Revitalization Fund

-The first step, when it comes to applying for a restaurant revitalization fund grant, is to register at the Small Business Association (SBA) portal.
+The first step, when it comes to applying for a restaurant revitalization fund grant, is to register at the Small Business Association (SBA) portal (The portal is closed to new applicants as of July 14, 2021).
 Once you are a registered user, you will receive log-in credentials.
 At that point, take a look around and become familiar with the web portal.
 Also, consider bookmarking the website, which will make it easier to come back to the site if necessary.

 Next, you'll want to collect and compile all necessary business documents.
 Take your time on this step and be thorough.
 If your application is submitted with incomplete documentation, it will be rejected.
 Unfortunately, this "wasted time" could ultimately prohibit you from actually receiving a grant as there is substantial demand for relief.
 These documents must be in one of the following formats to allow for easy upload into the portal.

 For further clarification on the specific documents, you'll need to apply, scroll down a little further, and expand the appropriate section based on your entity's specific circumstances.